artprojectgroup/wc-apg-nifcifnie-field/readme.txt

 * Initial version.

 == Upgrade Notice ==
-= 1.7.3.1 =
+= 1.7.4 =
-* Indicates the corresponding form in the field validation.
+* Validates the shipping form only if it has been activated.
+* Validates VIES number only for supported countries.

 == Translations ==
 * *English*: by [**Art Project Group**](https://artprojectgroup.es/) (default language).